 If the universe decides to declare that these right now are the good ol' days,

-We must push all the chips in, let the dice fall where it may
+We must push all the chips in, let the dice fall where they may

 Let's burn the candle on both ends then burn it even more